Fighting Moves Into Major Ivory Coast City

 NPR's Ofeibea Quist-Arcton reports.

-Heavy weapons fire rang out downtown today, says Canadian journalist Marco Chown Oved.
+OFEIBEA QUIST: Heavy weapons' fire rang out downtown today, says Canadian journalist Marco Chown Oved.

-Mr. MARCO CHOWN OVED (Journalist): Were only steps from the presidential palace here.
+MARCO CHOWN OVED: We're only steps from the presidential palace here.
 And there has been automatic gunfire, the booms of mortars that have been ringing out in the last few hours.
 We have tanks run by the Republican Guard, which is the most hardcore forces loyal to Laurent Gbagbo.

-Mr. JOHNNY CARSON (Assistant Secretary of State for African Affairs): There is a clear indication that the military forces of Gbagbo have, in fact, started to disintegrate.
+JOHNNY CARSON: There is a clear indication that the military forces of Gbagbo have, in fact, started to disintegrate.
 We hope that he will seize this opportunity to step aside peacefully, but that opportunity is slipping away.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.